Misericordia Health Centre: Misericordia Health Centre (1998-Present)

 Four thousand eight hundred more CT scans per year will take place at MHC since a new ward, the Diagnostic Imaging Outpatient Centre, was opened in April 2019.

 The 60 year old Misericordia Education and Resource Centre (691 Wolseley Ave.) is designated to be replaced by a 10-storey building of seniors housing.

+Funding programs

+The funding for programs and services is administered through the Winnipeg Regional Health Authority and charitable donations received by the Misericordia Health Centre Foundation.